 A lot of digital pianos come with pedals, but they are terrible, little square things that are no where near the same as an acoustic piano’s pedal.
-You’ll want to at least invest in a pedal like this (LINK), trust me!
+You’ll want to at least invest in a pedal like this On-Stage, trust me!
 Certainly, if you can invest in a pedal attachment that contains two or all three pedals, that is best.

 3. Make sure the keys are weighted.

 Having weighted keys on an digital piano means that the keys are designed to respond to the pianist’s touch the way that an acoustic piano’s action would.
 This is super important because it allows the pianist to have control of their sound as they play.
 It also aids in developing technique.